Festivals, design and hockey

 Montréal is a charming cultural city in Canada which is often nicknamed La Belle Ville or the Beautiful City.
 Aesthetically it is a very European city and in a way, Montréal combines North American culture with a European cultural heritage.
-This is a place that boasts world-renowned design, interesting festivals, an enticing art life, a fun night life and of course hockey.
+This is a place that boasts world-renowned design, interesting festivals, an enticing art life, fun nightlife and of course hockey.
 Montréal is one of North America's most exciting cities.

 Montréal is Canada's second largest city after Toronto and the ninth largest city in North America.
 French is the official language and the city is the second largest primarily French-speaking city in the world, after Paris.
 Most of the inhabitants are bilingual, speaking both English and French and people switch easily between the two languages whenever they need to.

 The Olympics were held in Montréal in 1976 and the Olympic Stadium is one of the city's most prominent landmarks.
 Accessible by a custom-made funicular, the Montréal Tower rises 168 m from the top of the building and a trip up to the top offers breathtaking views.
 To get the best introduction to the city, try some of our favourite tours in Montréal.

 Montréal is a great destination for anyone who loves the outdoors.
 The city is as lovely for cyclists during the summer as it is for skiers during the winter.